RiffleSystems/riffle-website/src/pages/essays/prelude.md

 | Started From the Bottom | Nothing Was The Same | Drake |
 | Love Never Felt So Good | XSCAPE | Michael Jackson |

 Once we’ve written this query, we’ve already done most of the work for showing this particular UI.
-We can simply extract the results and use a JSX template in a React component to render the data:
+We can simply extract the results and use a JSX template in a React component to render the data.
+Here's a simplified code snippet:

 ```jsx
 import { db, useQuery } from 'riffle'